 Best Ultralight Sandals For Backpacking 2026

-Last Updated: January 4, 2026
+Last Updated: May 13, 2026

-Minimalist, Barefoot-Style, Low-Bulk, Ultralight Sandals for Backpacking
+Packable Ultralight Sandals for Backpacking

-This guide to the best ultralight sandals for backpacking surveys the lightest sandals from a variety of high performance, minimalist, and barefoot walking brands.
+This guide to the best ultralight sandals for backpacking surveys the lightest weight sandals from a variety of brands and sources.
 Our selection is intended to be used primarily for backcountry camping while relaxing, strolling to viewpoints, and doing chores like filtering water, pitching a tent, or stashing the bear bags.
 While weight and bulk savings-when-stowed are top priority, baseline functionality is still taken into account when it comes to backcountry performance.
+Each pair of featured ultralight sandals is far lighter and less bulky than Tevas or Crocs, and one quarter the weight of Chacos.

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.